FateUnix29/brcicompulib/README.md

-# brcicompulib
+## BRCICOMPULIB - Computational BRCI Library

-A collection of specific BRCI-related functions for making computational BR builds.
+### A collection of specific BRCI-related functions for making computational BR builds.